Mokkatrukki/kanji-study-app/README.md

 # Kanji Study Helper
+Version: 1.0.0

 A web application that helps users study Japanese Kanji by generating relevant information from various public APIs.
-Users can input one or more Kanji characters, and the app provides readings, meanings, compound words, and example sentences.
+Users can input a single Kanji character, and the app provides readings, meanings, compound words, and example sentences.

 ## Goal